uclahs-cds/pipeline-Nextflow-config/config/methods/README.md

         |3|`processes`|List|No|`[]`|Optional list of processes to apply update to.
 With default or empty list, all processes will be update|
 - `set_env` - Function to set the workDir depending on parameters and on Slurm job ID
 - `setup_docker_cpus` - Function to use allocated CPUs for a process to specify number of CPUs rather than CPU shares with Docker
+- `get_absolute_path` - Function to resolve a path relative to the currently-loading configuration file into an absolute path

 ## Example